 Expect to successfully use your international cards at:

-- ATMs for Cash Withdrawal: This is a crucial function.
-Most major bank ATMs will allow you to withdraw RMB using your international debit or credit card (covered in Article 1).
+• ATMs for Cash Withdrawal: This is a crucial function.
+Most major bank ATMs will allow you to withdraw RMB using your international debit or credit card (covered in the Chinese yuan and ATM guide).

 C. Where Acceptance of International Cards is Unlikely or Rare: